-Please note that there are specific rules on how new residents of New Zealand set their PIR.
-Please contact your tax adviser or visit www.ird.govt.nz for more details.
+Please note that there are specific rules on how new residents of New Zealand must calculate their PIR.
+For more information please contact your tax adviser or visit www.ird.govt.nz.

-We recommend that you seek advice from your tax adviser to determine if you are required to include any unlisted PIE allocated amounts in your tax return.
-We also recommend advice is sought around whether certain PIE income is required to be included for any other purposes (for example the Working for Families package) as the rules around these areas have recently changed.
+We recommend that you seek advice from your tax adviser to determine if you are required to include any unlisted PIE attributed income/loss in your tax return.
+We also recommend that advice is sought around whether certain PIE income is required to be included for any other purposes (for example the Working for Families package) as the rules around these areas have recently changed.